Laser Interferometer Space Antenna: Mission overview

 The LISA mission's primary objective is to detect and measure gravitational waves produced by compact binary systems and mergers of supermassive black holes.
 LISA will observe gravitational waves by measuring differential changes in the length of its arms, as sensed by laser interferometry.
 Each of the three LISA spacecraft contains two telescopes, two lasers and two test masses (each a 46 mm, roughly 2 kg, gold-coated cube of gold/platinum), arranged in two optical assemblies pointed at the other two spacecraft.
 These form Michelson-like interferometers, each centred on one of the spacecraft, with the test masses defining the ends of the arms.
 The entire arrangement, which is ten times larger than the orbit of the Moon, will be placed in solar orbit at the same distance from the Sun as the Earth, but trailing the Earth by 20 degrees, and with the orbital planes of the three spacecraft inclined relative to the ecliptic by about 0.33 degree, which results in the plane of the triangular spacecraft formation being tilted 60 degrees from the plane of the ecliptic.
 The mean linear distance between the formation and the Earth will be 50 million kilometres.

 To eliminate non-gravitational forces such as light pressure and solar wind on the test masses, each spacecraft is constructed as a zero-drag satellite.
 The test mass floats free inside, effectively in free-fall, while the spacecraft around it absorbs all these local non-gravitational forces.
-Then, using capacitive sensing to determine the spacecraft's position relative to the mass, very precise thrusters adjust the spacecraft so that it follows, keeping itself centered around the mass.
+Then, using capacitive sensing to determine the spacecraft's position relative to the mass, very precise thrusters adjust the spacecraft so that it follows, keeping itself centred around the mass.

 Arm length

 The longer the arms, the more sensitive the detector is to long-period gravitational waves, but its sensitivity to wavelengths shorter than the arms is reduced (2,500,000 km is lightseconds, or Hz; compare to LIGO's peak sensitivity around 500 Hz).
 As the satellites are free-flying, the spacing is easily adjusted before launch, with upper bounds being imposed by the sizes of the telescopes required at each end of the interferometer (which are constrained by the size of the launch vehicle's payload fairing) and the stability of the constellation orbit (larger constellations are more sensitive to the gravitational effects of other planets, limiting the mission lifetime).
 Another length-dependent factor which must be compensated for is the "point-ahead angle" between the incoming and outgoing laser beams; the telescope must receive its incoming beam from where its partner was a few seconds ago, but send its outgoing beam to where its partner will be a few seconds from now.

-The original 2008 LISA proposal had arms 5 million kilometres (5 Gm) long.
+The original 2008 LISA proposal had arms 5 million kilometres (5 million km) long.
 When downscoped to eLISA in 2013, arms of 1 million kilometres were proposed.
-The approved 2017 LISA proposal has arms 2.5 million kilometres (2.5 Gm) long.
+The approved 2017 LISA proposal has arms 2.5 million kilometres (2.5 million km) long.